philipwalton/blog/_articles/how-to-find-qualified-developers.md

 - [Meteor](https://github.com/meteor/meteor/graphs/contributors)
 - [Ember](https://github.com/emberjs/ember.js/graphs/contributors)

-## Why Contributors?
+### Why Contributors?

-At first it may seem like recruiting a library contributor is like buying an off brand version of the real thing.
-But if you ask me, a prolific, open source contributor is in many ways more valuable than the creator of the libraries they contribute to.
+At first it might seem like contributors aren't nearly as valuable as the original creators.
+After all, creators have to be innovative and know the project from end to end.
+A contributor might have just fixed a bug.

+While there's some truth to this, it's certainly not the case the contributors don't possess creator qualities.
+Furthermore, most companies spend the majority of their time building upon an existing project, not making something new.

-After all, anyone who's made substantial contribution to an open source project has not only demonstrated their ability to write coherent code, but more importantly they've also demonstrated their ability to read, process, and improve upon the code someone else has written.
+In this sense, a prolific open source contributor can actually be more valuable than the creators of libraries they contribute to.
+After all, anyone who's made substantial contributions to an open source project has not only demonstrated their ability to write coherent code, but they've also demonstrated their ability to read, process, and improve upon the code someone else has written.

-That second part is arguably much more valuable, especially to a bigger team with an existing codebase.
+That second part is extremely valuable, especially to a big team with an existing codebase.

 Being a contributor is essentially what an employee is.
 It's what you're looking for.
-But ability to contribute is probably one of the hardest qualities to assess in an interview.
+Yet ability to contribute is probably one of the hardest qualities to assess in an interview.

 ## Considerations